Map showing location of the Acadiana Region (courtesy of the Acadiana Legislative Delegation of the Louisiana Legislature)

 The Atchafalaya River meanders from near Simmesport southward to Morgan City and the Gulf of Mexico.
 The Atchafalaya Basin is a unique combination of wetlands, bayous, marshes, estuaries,and river delta area.
 It is often called "America's Wetland", and covers an area 20 miles wide and 150 miles long.

-The show follows a group of alligator hunters during the 30-day Louisiana alligator season in various areas of South Louisiana, including the huge Atchafalaya Swamp.
-Various segments are shot around South Louisiana, such as Pierre Part and Pecan Island bordering the bayous, the great Atchafalaya swamp, and the Gulf of Mexico.
+The show follows a group of alligator hunters during the 60-day Louisiana alligator season in various areas of South Louisiana, including the huge Atchafalaya Swamp.
+Various segments are shot around South Louisiana, such as Pierre Part and Pecan Island bordering the bayous, the great Atchafalaya Swamp, and the Gulf of Mexico.

 Jennings, the "Cradle of Louisiana Oil", is located on Interstate Highway I-10 and historic U.S. Highway 90, about midway between the cities of Lafayette and Lake Charles.
 Agriculture is also an important part of the area economy, led by rice and soybeans.
 The rice fields are also used for crawfish farming, a source of that Cajun delicacy available in many Jennings and Acadiana restaurants in the form of Crawfish Gumbo, Crawfish Etouffee, Crawfish Bisque, Crawfish Pie and Fried Crawfish, and more!

-Jennings is the parish seat of Jefferson Davis Parish and has a population of about 13,000 residents.
+Jennings is the parish seat of Jefferson Davis Parish and has a population of about 10,000 residents.
 Oil history in Louisiana began on September 21, 1901, when the state’s first oil well, located in the Jennings Field, was brought in.
-Today the oil and gas industry remain a key element in the economic development of the area.
+Today the oil and gas industry remains a key element in the economic development of the area.

 Morgan City is known worldwide for fresh and salt water fishing, hunting and fine Cajun cuisine.
 It is the gateway to the Gulf of Mexico for the shrimping and oilfield industries.
 Its economy is diverse, including large onshore and offshore drilling, production and support services for the oil and gas industry.